BigBadAlien/places/README.md

 To log out clear local storage.

-Implemented simplest auth with only one request without any additional checks.
+Implemented simplest authentication with only one request without any additional checks.
 Should be ok for the test example.

 Authentication tested with credential: